VanceVagell/kv4p-ht/microcontroller-src/kv4p_ht_esp32_wroom_32/readme.md

    - Once the ESP32 finishes processing a packet, it sends a `COMMAND_WINDOW_UPDATE` message.
    - This increases the window size, allowing Android to resume transmission.

+4. **Optional Implementation**:
+  - Implementing flow control is optional.
+  - A compliant implementation may ignore windowSize and COMMAND_WINDOW_UPDATE messages entirely.
+  - This is primarily useful when dealing with fast data sources like APRS modems that can generate large amounts of audio data rapidly.
+  - When audio is sourced from the ADC, it is inherently flow-controlled by the sampling hardware, making software flow control less necessary.

 ## Command Handling Strategy

 - Most commands follow a **fire-and-forget** approach.